 The certificates of trusted parties are installed in a file called a trust store.
 The JDK's SSL provider needs the system properties javax.net.ssl.trustStore and javax.net.ssl.trustStorePassword to access the trust store.

 Key pair generation

 Key pairs are generated with keytool -genkey.
-The simplest way to generate a key pair is to do ketool will prompt for needed information like identity details and passwords.
+The simplest way to generate a key pair is to do the following:

 '''

 keytool -genkey <alias> -keystore <keystore>

 '''